OpenSourceAP/CrossSection/README.md

 ## Data

 If you are mostly interested in working with the data, we provide both stock-level signals (characteristics) and a bunch of different portfolio implementations for direct download at the dedicated data page [here](https://sites.google.com/site/chenandrewy/open-source-ap).
+However, this repo may still be useful for understanding the data.

 ----